yalevras/obsidian/Brain/Work/CURRENT.md

 		fixing up nasa's mess?
 nsp unit tests:
 		 wip

-SET VO_SET CORRENTLY IN THE SWITCH MODES FUNCTION
-SET AUTORUN CORRECTLY IN NISA STATUS
-IT IS RELYINc CURRENTLY ON THE 10 SECONDS WHICH IS WRONG!
-UGHHAAAAAAAAA
-ALSO DETERMINE WHEN IN THE NISA DOWNLOAD VO IMAGES IS IT TAKING A LOT OF TIME PUT SOME PRINTS AND STUFF

 debug app: PULL REQUEST SUBMITTED
 		clean up code done
 		demonstrate for johnathan done